 ** More Recent Update **

-My husband and I just moved to the east coast this past fall to work for a firm in New York City.
-The firm is known for a powerful maritime lawyer team for offshore injuries litigation.
+My husband and I just moved to the east coast this past fall to work for a firm along the Gulf coast.
+The firm is known for a slew of experienced maritime attorneys practicing in MS focused on offshore injuries litigation.
 Maritime attorneys practice a specialized type of law as it pertains to navigable fresh waters in the United States, as well as to the open water such as in the Gulf of Mexico or along the coastal seaboard of the US.
-They represent clients from the New City area in maritime law cases, from water pollution claims resulting from a sunken vessel leaking oil to commercial and contractual claims, as well as personal injury claims filed by crew members and dock workers regarding hazardous ship conditions while loading and unloading ships, and claims concerning defective design and poor construction that led to the loss of vessels.
-COme spring we were walking along the upper west side of Manhattan where we live at dusk.
+They represent clients in maritime law cases, from water pollution claims resulting from a sunken vessel leaking oil to commercial and contractual claims, as well as personal injury claims filed by crew members and dock workers regarding hazardous ship conditions while loading and unloading ships, and claims concerning defective design and poor construction that led to the loss of vessels.
+Come spring we were walking along the coast where we live at dusk.
 And all of a sudden, little specks of light began sparkling in the lawns along the park that runs next to the Hudson River.
 I was astounded.
 There were fireflies flitting about in the early evening’s darkening light.
-I was thrilled to see them in the middle of this huge metropolis.
+I was thrilled to see them after their long absence this past winter.

 The sad fact is that these beautiful creatures are disappearing.
 And the two main reasons are development and pollution.
 Fireflies always choose to live in a warm , humid environment, and near standing water.
 The problem is that all rivers, ponds, streams and ocean have a lot of noisy boat traffic, so fireflies vanish from these areas… and just disappear.
 Also, the use of pesticides is increasing, and they are not surviving to this plague.

 This fact is really sad.
 These little creatures are very interesting.
 What most people don’t know is that they emit light to attract mates, to communicate, but also to defend their territory and warn predators away.